crew-sherlock/Experiment1/docs/README.md

 ## Resources

-More information on AIGA can be found in the [AIGA Overview](../README.md).

 If you are looking to get started with a new Generative AI project, you should consider using the AIGA Starter - check out the [Getting started with AIGA](./setup-guide.md) guide.

 If you are a developer looking to contribute to the AIGA project, check out the [Developer Guide](./developer-guide.md) guide.